snieda/tsl2nano/tsl2.nano.autotest/readme.md

 	* -> start your jvm with parameter -XX:-OmitStackTraceInFastThrow
 * **AllAutoTests hangs until an timeout**
 	* use JVisualVM to open the hanging process in FeatureTab **Sampler**.
 Hit **CPU Samples** and open the callstack tree of  *main* thread completely.
 Perhaps you can see an endless or blocking loop (like Scanner.hasNextLine(), Semaphore.tryAquire(), etc.) in your code under test.
+	* Perhaps it is waiting on an InputStream (Pipe etc)
+	* If your function does a loop or allocation dependent on given int or long parameter, add an *assert* to stop on big numbers
 * **AllAutoTests stops with an timeout - started with maven surefire**
 	* -> increase the surefire properties *surefire.exitTimeout* or *surefire.timeout*
 * **AllAutoTests ends always with test failures or errors**